 '''

+@Unique Object u = ...;

-mightDoAnything(u); // type-checking error, because the callee may create an alias of the passed as
+mightDoAnything(u); // type-checking error, because the callee may create an alias of the passed a:

 '''

 Passing a non-aliased reference to a method does not necessarily create an alias.
 However, the body of the method might create an alias or leak the reference.
 Thus, the Aliasing Checker always treats a method call as creating aliases for each argument unless the corresponding formal parameter is marked as @@NonLeaked or @@LeakedToResult.